huntfx/MouseTracks/README.md

  - Improved path options (to allow things like %APPDATA% to be used)
  - Add min/max values to config validation
  - Export raw data for others to visualize
- - Move AFK detection to background process, since in a rare case queued commands may not get saved
+ - Move AFK detection to background process (I found one case where it may not save everything)
+ - Attempt to separate the background thread, so it'll fully complete before quitting
  - Save new image every x minutes to be used in a sequence
  - Simple analytics (with option to turn off)

 <b>Example Output:</b>
 <img src="http://i.imgur.com/UJgf0up.jpg">